mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 Then what he has to do is, well, but he practices.
 Continually, he practices.
 But aim just to sew good time and occasion, and good conditions.
 Arrangement.

 (1:19:55) That means, without entering nirvana.
-Bodhisattva just sews.
-Arrangement, environment.
+Bodhisattva just sews, arranging environment.
 And then just stand up there.
 But it is, immediately blooms his buddha nature.
 That is (???)
 The bodhisattva has (???)
 Bodhisattva and buddha.

 When the buddha appears, it's quiet.
 Nothing.
 You cannot see it.
 But a buddha is hidden behind the bodhisattva; bodhisattva walks, as a human being.
 Bodhisattva disappears, and buddha appears.
 And then that buddha is just like a blooming lotus flower.
 In the mud water.